StorSimple 8000 series: a hybrid cloud storage solution

 Yes* - Solution guidelines and restrictions should be applied.

-Following is a list of other software that are used with StorSimple to build solutions.
+Following is a list of other software used with StorSimple to build solutions.

 |Workload type||Software used with StorSimple||Supported versions||Link to solution guide|